Back to: Build a 6502 based computer

 Methods of clock generation

 There are many ways to generate a clock signal.
-Before discussing some of these, I think that it is important to define what the clock signal should look like and to talk about how a clock pulse was generated with the original 6502 vs how it should be!
+Before discussing some of these, I think that it is important to define what the clock signal should look like and to talk about how a clock pulse was generated with the original 6502 vs how it should be now!
 I want a clock signal that is a square wave, with a 50% duty-cycle.
 All forms of 6502 have 3 clock pins.
 These are: phase 2 in (pin 37), phase 2 out (pin 39) and phase 1 out (pin 3).
 The original method of generating the clock signal used all of these connections.
 There is a better way, which is to only use the phase in (pin 37) connection.
 The reasoning for this will become apparent as I demonstrate different methods of generating the clock signal.

 Internal oscillator